 Train to teach

-School Direct is an exciting, hands-on, school-led training programme which gives you the chance to learn ‘on the job’ in two schools within the Tidal Teaching School Alliance.
+School Direct is an exciting, hands-on, school-led training programme which gives you the chance to learn ‘on the job’ in two schools within the Horizon Academy Trust.
 Working as part of the teaching team from day one, learning from outstanding, experienced and practising colleagues to enable you to immediately put your new skills into practice.
 If you are successful, the programme will lead to qualified teacher status (QTS) through Sheffield Hallam University.

-For 2021/22 Tidal Teaching School Alliance will be offering two primary focussed School Direct routes to gaining a postgraduate teaching qualification:
+For 2022/23 Horizon School Direct will be offering two primary focused School Direct routes to gaining a postgraduate teaching qualification:

 - School Direct Training Programme (Primary general 4 – 11 years)

 - School Direct Training Programme (EYFS - KS1)

 To be eligible for Horizon's School Direct programme you will need the following:

 - GCSE or equivalent in mathematics, English and Science (Grade C or above);

 - A honours degree awarded by a UK university, 2:2 or above;